PlutoZhang/Zowe-docs/topics/zoeinstalltroubleshoot.md

     At the end of the installation, a Unix file `ZOESVR.jcl` is created under the directory where the runtime was installed into, `$INSTALL_DIR/files/templates`.
 The contents of this file need to be tailored and placed in a JCL member of the PROCLIB concatenation for the Zoe runtime to be executed as a started task.
 The install script does this automatically, trying data sets `USER.PROCLIB`, other PROCLIB data sets found in the PROCLIB concatenation and finally `SYS1.PROCLIB`.

-    If this succeeds, you will see a message like `PROC ZOESVR placed in USER.PROCLIB`, otherwise you will see messages beginning `Failed to put ZOESVR.JCL in a PROCLIB dataset.` and you will need to copy the PROC manually.
+    If this succeeds, you will see a message like the following one:

+     ```PROC ZOESVR placed in USER.PROCLIB```

+    Otherwise you will see messages beginning with the following information:

+     ```Failed to put ZOESVR.JCL in a PROCLIB dataset.```

+    In this case, you need to copy the PROC manually.
 The TSO `oget` command can be used to copy the `ZOESVR.jcl` file to the preferred PROCLIB.

      ```oget '$INSTALL_DIR/files/templates/ZOESVR.jcl' 'MY.USER.PROCLIB(ZOESVR)'```

     You can place the PROC in any PROCLIB data set in the PROCLIB concatenation, but some data sets such as `SYS1.PROCLIB` may be restricted, depending on the permission of the user.